Procedure Guide ·C-Section ·2026

 Cost vs Deductible

-Emergency C-sections at $3,000-$5,000+ would provide significant savings if covered.
-However, since most policies exclude breeding, this is often a fully out-of-pocket expense.
-If you plan to breed, investigate specialty breeding insurance or breed-specific endorsements before mating.
+Emergency C-sections at $3,000-$5,000+ could save money if covered.
+Since most exclude breeding, this is usually out-of-pocket.
+Investigate specialty breeding insurance before mating.

 Red flag · Exclusion